moorek11c/se_project_aroundtheus/README.md

 - Responsive design that adapts to various screen sizes, including mobile, tablet, and desktop.
 - Maximum width set to **1280px** and minimum width to **320px** for optimal display across devices.
+- Able to like and unlike, add, remove images
+- able to update profile avatar

+## Screenshots

 ## Links